 Earlier data reported intrauterine growth retardation and premature delivery in transplant recipients; however, the largest data from the Transplant Pregnancy Registry International demonstrate favorable outcomes in patients on calcineurin inhibitor-based immunosuppression, the mainstay in transplant recipients.

-According to a 2019 study of outcomes of pregnancy in liver transplant recipients published in Clinical Gastroenterology and Hepatology, a higher proportion of patients who conceived more than one year after liver transplantation had live births than of women who conceived before this time.
+According to a 2019 study of outcomes of pregnancy in liver transplant recipients published in Clinical Gastroenterology and Hepatology, a higher proportion of women who conceived more than one year after transplantation had significantly higher rates of live birth than women with earlier conception after transplantation.

 “Liver transplant outcomes have improved dramatically with the evolution of surgical technique and mastery of immunosuppression,” Dr. Bahirwani says.
 “Infectious complications and graft loss are uncommon; optimizing metabolic comorbidities and surveillance for malignancy are critical for successful long-term post-transplant care.”